Abyaneh/Smart_Hospital/README.md

 [Back to Top](#table-of-contents)
 ## Features
-- **Line Following and Obstacle Detection**: The robot follows a black line on the ground using a camera and image processing.
+- **Line Following**: The robot follows a black line on the ground using a camera and image processing.
-- **Object Detection**: The robot uses YOLO to classify objects (e.g., humans, machines) in its vicinity.
 - **Smart Curtain Control**: Adjusts room lighting and curtains based on environmental conditions.
 - **Voice Assistant**: Interacts with patients by asking health-related questions.
 ---

 [Back to Top](#table-of-contents)